fabianmartins/serverless-streaming-demo/README.md

     eval $(echo curl -X POST -H 'content-type:application/json' --data '"INVALID PAYLOAD - $(date -u +%Y-%m-%dT%H:%M:%SZ)"' $API_ENDPOINT)
     ~~~
 15. Check again DynamoDB and CloudWatch logs.
 Describe the behavior.
 Can you see the exponential backoff?
 16. Visit X-Ray.
-Check that there’s no Traces, no Service map.
+Check that there are no Traces, no Service map.
 17. Work in pairs, and fix the architecture by:
     1. Enabling logs and ray-tracing for the whole architecture.
     2. Making the Lambda function (“traceable”)